BirthdayResearch/defichain-app/.github/ISSUE_TEMPLATE/1-bug-report.md

 ---
-name: Bug report
+Name: Bug report
-about: Report a bug encountered with using the DeFi Wallet
+About: Report a bug encountered with using the DeFi Wallet
-labels: kind/bug
+Labels: kind/bug
 ---

 <!--